writethedocs/www/docs/blog/moving-portland-prague-2020-online.rst

 **We've concluded that it's not possible for us to hold our Portland or Prague conferences in person this year.**
 There is just too much risk of a safety issue for our community for us to consider holding the events in our lovely venues.
+**We're planning to hold an online event, with a new format, sometime near our new conference dates in August**.
+We will be releasing additional details as we confirm them.

 We're also offering the option to pre-order a ticket for our online event for $100, or contribute part of your ticket price to sustain our organization.
 If you would like to convert your ticket or contribute part of the value to Write the Docs, you can `fill our our form`_.